Tesla’s Cybertruck, Struck Like A Lightning And Took The Internet By Storm!

 Passenger capacity of the truck will be 6 adults.

 How many curves does this futuristic Sci-Fi vehicle have?
-We assume the answer would probably a Zero.
+We assume the answer would probably be a Zero.
 This vehicle has got one of the most unique designs for a pick-up truck.
 The design of the Cybertruck somewhat reminds of the wedge era of cars with very fewer curves but still aerodynamic such as 1970 Porche Tapiro.